dustinho/Red-Graphite-for-Obsidian/README.md

 ![Screenshot](./screenshot05.png)

+## Fork Notes
+Personal fork, with some updated settings.
+All changes should be at the bottom of the file

+- Tweak appearance of publish
+- Reskin backlink pane

 ## Easy Install
 Somehow the easy install has more steps than the manual install...
 1. In Obsidian, click the **Settings** icon